The history of Credit Cards in the 80s and 90s

 How did credit card machines back in the 1980s work?

-In those days, credit cardsOpens in a new tab. didn’t have the funds.
+In those days, credit cards didn’t have the funds.
 Also, technology was limited.
 So, a slew of steps was involved in usage.
 A clerk used to check the card number on the sheet of stolen/lost cards.
-If the card weren’t listed on the sheet, the cardholder would go ahead with the transaction.
+The cardholder would proceed with the transaction if the card weren’t listed on the sheet.
 Also, if the sale accounted for 30 dollars or more, the clerk would call MasterCard or Visa for phone authorization.
 After authorization, the transaction would proceed.
 The credit card used to go on the embosser.
-The clerk would pull the roller to get the card imprinted onto the form.
+The clerk would pull the roller to imprint the card onto the form.

 All about credit cards in the 90s